kushalkolar/MESmerize/source/user_guides/viewer/overview.rst

 You can open *tiff* files and *mes* files in the Viewer.
 To open a tiff file go to Modules -> Load Images -> Tiff files.

+.. note:: You can also use this module through the console and scripts.
+See :ref:`API_TiffModule`

 To open tiff files just click the “Select file” button and choose your file.

-.. note:: To open files from our whole brain brain you must choose the “asarray” option.

 .. image:: ./overview/2.png

-When you choose tiff files from the whole brain, it will automatically locate and find the associated .json meta data if it has the same name as that tiff file.
+When you choose a tiff file it will automatically find the associated .json meta data if it has the same filename.

 .. image:: ./overview/4.png

 .. warning:: If the name of the tiff file and .json meta data file are different, you must specify the .json meta data file using the *Select meta data* button.

 .. warning:: **You cannot perform any analysis without the meta data file since you need the sampling rate of the video and it is specified in the meta data file.**

+Load Method
+^^^^^^^^^^^

+The options for "Load Method" correspond to the `tifffile <https://pypi.org/project/tifffile/>`_ library method that is used for loading the images.

+- asarray: Should work for most tiff files, fast method
+- asarray - multi series: Also fast.
+Use this if it is a multi-page tiff.
+For example if the tiff file was created by a program that appends each frame to a file as they are being acquired by the camera.
+- imread: Usually slower, should work for most tiff files.

+If you are not sure which method you should use, try all of them and see which one loads your data appropriately.
+If none of them work, contact us and I may be able to add more methods.

 Click the “Load into workEnv” button to load this image into your work environment.